dojo/docs/dojo/removeAttr.rst

       dojo.removeAttr("model", "disabled");
   });

-It's recommend to use attr.remove in dojo 1.7.
+It's recommended to use attr.remove in dojo 1.7.

 .. code-block :: javascript